-- to be applied.
-The assessment shall be documented, updated regularly and made available to competent authorities and self-regulating bodies, as and when required. - 8.2.3 The risk assessment shall also take into account any country specific information that is circulated by the Government of India and SEBI from time totime, as well as, the updated list of individuals and entities who are subjected to sanction measures as required under the various United Nations' Security Council Resolutions.
+- 10.2.1 LBPL shall carry out risk assessment to identify, assess and take effective measures to mitigate its money laundering and terrorist financing risk with respect to its clients, countries or geographical areas, nature and volume of transactions, payment methods used by clients, etc. - 10.2.2 The risk assessment carried out shall consider all the relevant risk factors before determining the level of overall risk and the appropriate level and type of mitigation to be applied.
+The assessment shall be documented, updated regularly and made available to competent authorities and self-regulating bodies, as and when required. - 10.2.3 The risk assessment shall also take into account any country specific information that is circulated by the Government of India and SEBI from time to time, as well as, the updated list of individuals and entities who are subjected to sanction measures as required under the various United Nations' Security Council Resolutions.

-8.3 Monitoring of Transactions
+10.3 Monitoring of Transactions

-- 8.3.1 Regular monitoring of transactions is vital for ensuring effectiveness of the AML procedures.
-This is possible only if LBPL has an understanding of the normal activity of the client so that it can identify deviations in transactions / activities. - 8.3.2 LBPL shall pay special attention to all complex unusually large transactions / patterns which appear to have no economic purpose.
-LBPL may specify internal threshold limits for each class of clientaccounts and pay special attention to transactions which exceeds these limits.
+- 10.3.1 Regular monitoring of transactions is vital for ensuring effectiveness of the AML procedures.

+This is possible only if LBPL has an understanding of the normal activity of the client so that it can identify deviations in transactions / activities. - 10.3.2 LBPL shall pay special attention to all complex unusually large transactions / patterns which appear to have no economic purpose.
+LBPL may specify internal threshold limits for each class of client accounts and pay special attention to transactions which exceeds these limits.
 The background including all documents/office records /memorandums/clarifications sought pertaining to such transactions and purpose thereof shall also be examined carefully and findings shall be recorded in writing.
-Further such findings, records and related documents shall be made available to auditors and also to SEBI/stock exchanges/FIU-IND/ other relevant Authorities, during audit, inspection or as and when required. - 8.3.3 LBPL shall apply client due diligence measures also to existing clients on the basis of materiality and risk, and conduct due diligence on such existing relationships appropriately.
-The extent of monitoring shall be aligned with the risk category of the client. - 8.3.4 LBPL shall ensure a record of the transactions is preserved and maintained in terms of Section 12 of the PMLA and that transactions of a suspicious nature or any other transactions notified under Section 12 of the Actare reported to the Director, FIU-IND.
-Suspicious transactions shall also be regularly reported to the higher authorities within LBPL. - 8.3.5 Further, the compliance cell of LBPL shall randomly examine a selection of transactions undertaken by clients to comment on their nature i.e. whether they are in the nature of suspicious transactions or not.
+Further such findings, records and related documents shall be made available to auditors and also to SEBI/stock exchanges/FIU-IND/ other relevant Authorities, during audit, inspection or as and when required. - 10.3.3 LBPL shall apply client due diligence measures also to existing clients on the basis of materiality and risk, and conduct due diligence on such existing relationships appropriately.
+The extent of monitoring shall be aligned with the risk category of the client. - 10.3.4 LBPL shall ensure a record of the transactions is preserved and maintained in terms of Section 12 of the PMLA and that transactions of a suspicious nature or any other transactions notified under Section 12 of the Act are reported to the Director, FIU-IND.
+Suspicious transactions shall also be regularly reported to the higher authorities within LBPL.

+10.3.5 Further, the compliance cell of LBPL shall randomly examine a selection of transactions undertaken by clients to comment on their nature i.e. whether they are in the nature of suspicious transactions or not.

-9 Suspicious Transaction Monitoring and Reporting
+11 Suspicious Transaction Monitoring and Reporting